 One interesting difference is that the crazy scientist is played by the very refined Stephens.
 He is no Peter Cushing or Christopher Lee, but he is very effective.
 Another thing that sets it apart from old horror is the gorgeous color photography of Oscar-winning cameraman Freddie Young (Lawrence of Arabia and Doctor Zhivago) — it’s so pretty that it hurts your eyes.
 The film’s glossiness is at odds with the film’s consistently dour tone.
 The visual effects are very good too.

 Robert Powell (Harlequin) is very good as Stephens’s adopted son.
-Lovely Jane Lapotaire (Surviving Picasso) plays Stephens’s daughter.
+Jane Lapotaire (Surviving Picasso) plays Stephens’s daughter.
+With Alex Scott (The Abominable Dr. Phibes), Ralph Arliss (She Fell Among Thieves), Terry Scully (Goodbye Gemini), and John Lawrence (They Live).

 Conclusions & Final Thoughts: